elenizakyeab19/Apple-website-with-React/README.md

-This is Apple replica project with React
+* Apple replica project with React
+* Built it from scratch
+* To Run this program
+   npm install
+   npm start